Dance Moms

 Dance Moms is an American reality television series that premiered on Lifetime on July 13, 2011.
 Created by Collins Avenue Productions, the show followed the training and careers of children in dance and show business under the tutelage of Abby Lee Miller, as well as the relationships between Miller, the dancers, and their mothers.
-Some of the dancers on the team included the singer and dancer JoJo Siwa as well as the actress and singer Maddie and Kenzie Ziegler.
-The show was originally set in Pittsburgh, Pennsylvania, and later in Los Angeles, California.
-The show was primarily filmed at the Abby Lee Dance Company (ALDC) studios.
-The show followed the girls on the ALDC Junior Elite Competition Team as they learn their dances and then competed at dance competitions all across the country.
+Some of the notable dancers on Miller's team included Maddie and Mackenzie Ziegler, Chloe Lukasiak, Brooke and Paige Hyland, Nia Sioux, and JoJo Siwa.
+The show was originally set in Pittsburgh, Pennsylvania, and later in Los Angeles, California, and primarily filmed at the Abby Lee Dance Company studios.

 Synopsis

 Primarily set in Pittsburgh, Pennsylvania, and later in Los Angeles, California, Dance Moms originally followed the Abby Lee Dance Company's Junior Elite Competition Team of dancers ages six to thirteen as they traveled week after week to various dance competitions, winning awards and preparing for nationals, while at the same time being prepared by Abby Lee Miller to be "professional, employable working dancers."
 The series depicted the doting mothers as rivals of each other on behalf of their daughters, often arguing with Miller and each other, and sometimes closing ranks against rival teams.
-Dance performances were creatively conceptualized by Miller and her dance instructors, with input from the show's producers, while the choreography was done by Miller, her staff, and occasionally a guest choreographer.
-Various rival dance teams, such as Candy Apple Dance Center, spurred the team's competitiveness.
+New dance performances—which ranged from solos, duets, trios, and group dances—were creatively conceptualized by Miller and her dance instructors every week, with input from the show's producers, while the choreography was done by Miller, her staff, and occasionally a guest choreographer.
+Various rival dance teams, such as Candy Apple Dance Center, Broadway Dance Academy, and Studio 19, spurred the team's competitiveness.
 The show's success was often credited to the drama and conflict between Miller and the moms, along with the weekly dances and the close relationships among the girls, as viewers watched them dance and improve their skills.

 The show features Miller as an extremely strict dance team coach who, over the series, relied more and more on criticism—sometimes personal—to motivate the girls, with an emphasis on hard work and competition against teammates.
-Every week on the show, Miller used a pyramid of individual headshots and gave feedback to each girl about her ranking, which was decided by the previous week's performance, attitude, effort, the behavior of the girl, and the behavior of her mother.
+Every week on the show, Miller used a pyramid of individual headshots to rank and gave feedback to each girl, which was decided by the previous week's performance, attitude, effort, the behavior of the girl, and the behavior of her mother.
 Miller had never used a pyramid in her studio before Dance Moms, and when once asked about it, Miller stated, "I've never done that in my life.
 That has nothing to do with me.
 That's the show; they came up with that whole process."